Ceald1/delta2/api.md

 # API Docs
+## Note:
+API documentation only contains working and documentated routes

 ## `/` route
 contains ascii art with colors for custom scripts so they're not plain and bland.